Now that you have earned an interview, it's time to prepare how you'll land that job.

 Know your interview types.

-Employers may want to meet you in a variety of ways.
+Employers may want to interview you in a variety of formats.
 Here are tips for how to approach each one.

 Assesses how you handle yourself in social situations.
 Select light, easy things to eat that won't make a mess.
 Do not order alcohol even if others do.